Bangsamoro: Executive

 The regional government is headed by a chief minister.
-Murad Ebrahim is the current chief minister, who was appointed by the Philippine president, Rodrigo Duterte, on an interim basis.
+Murad Ebrahim is the current chief minister, who was appointed by the former Philippine president Rodrigo Duterte, on an interim basis.
 The interim chief minister is also the head of the BTA, which also serves the function of serving as the transitional Bangsamoro Parliament.

-Once the first regular session of the Bangsamoro Parliament is organized in 2022, the chief minister will be elected by the members of the Bangsamoro Parliament.
-The chief minister of the Bangsamoro is the chief executive of the regional government and is assisted by a cabinet not exceeding 10 members.
-The holder of this position appoints the members of the cabinet, subject to confirmation by the Parliament.
+Once the first regular session of the Bangsamoro Parliament is organized come 2025, the chief minister will be elected by the members of the Bangsamoro Parliament from the majority party or coalition holding the most seats won.
+The chief minister of the Bangsamoro is the chief executive of the regional government and is assisted by a cabinet having a minimum of 10 ministers and two deputy chief ministers.
+The holder of this position appoints the members of the cabinet, subject to confirmation by Parliament.
 The chief minister has control of all the regional executive commissions, agencies, boards, bureaus, and offices.